 Elisabeth (Lissa) Soep, PhD (Stanford) is Research Director and Senior Producer at Youth Radio, a national youth-driven production company in Oakland, CA. She researches and writes about youth discourse, learning, and digital media culture for academic journals, popular publications, and books including Drop that Knowledge (Soep & Chávez, UC Press) and Youthscapes (Maira & Soep, UPenn Press).
 The Youth Radio stories Lissa has produced/edited for NPR have been recognized with honors including two Peabody Awards, three Murrow Awards, an Investigative Reporters and Editors Award, and the Robert F. Kennedy Journalism Award.
 With NSF support, Lissa co-created the Brains and Beakers series—interactive dialogues between youth and inventors—and is launching an Innovation Lab in partnership with MIT Media Lab’s Center for Mobile Learning.
 She was Principal Investigator for a 2010 winning entry in the MacArthur Foundation’s global Digital Media and Learning Competition, which established Youth Radio’s Mobile Action Lab (youth partnering with pro developers to create community-inspired technology).
 For more than ten years, Lissa served on the Board of Directors of the United States’ premier youth poetry organization, Youth Speaks (HBO series, 2009 & 2010), where she now serves as an advisor.

-Chaebong Nam is a postdoctoral fellow at Harvard Department of Government.
+Chaebong Nam is Action Civics Specialist at the Democratic Knowledge Project.
 Before YPP, she worked for an e-Government project on public participation at Cornell Law School, known as the Cornell eRulemaking Initiative (CeRI).
 Originally from South Korea, she taught social studies in a Seoul middle school for about four years.
 Her research interests revolve around youth civic engagement, digital media and learning, youth participatory research, online public discussion, and community informatics.
 Chaebong received a BA and MA in Education from Seoul National University in Korea and a PhD in Education from the University of Illinois at Urbana-Champaign.

 Adam Strom is the Director of the ReImagining Migration Project.
 Throughout his career, Mr. Strom has connected the academy to classrooms and the community by using the latest scholarship to encourage learning about identity, bias, belonging, history, and the challenges and opportunities of civic engagement in our globalized world.
 The resources developed under Strom’s direction have been used in tens of thousands of classrooms and experienced by millions of students around the world including Stories of Identity: Religion, Migration, and Belonging in a Changing World and What Do We Do with a Difference?
 France and The Debate Over Headscarves in Schools, Identity, and Belonging in a Changing Great Britain, and the viewer's guide to I Learn America.
 Before joining the ReImagining Migration Project, Strom was the Director of Scholarship and Innovation at Facing History and Ourselves.